dkkmartin/our-calendar/README.md

 # Our Calendar

-A collaborative calendar web application built with Next.js that helps you manage events and tasks with your team.
+A collaborative calendar web application built with Next.js that helps you manage events.

 ## Features